 It isnâ€™t surprising that everyone is talking about Angelina Jolie‘s recentÂ celebrity newsÂ of her preventative double mastectomy.
 The news sparked conversations about the procedure itself and the decision to go public,Â but I want to talk about her rock-solid support system.
 In aÂ New York TimesÂ op-ed piece she wrote, “I am fortunate to have a partner, Brad Pitt, who is so loving and supportive.”
-She mentioned he was present for all of her medical procedures and surgeries at theÂ Pink Lotus Breast Center.Â He has, in turn, recently called her decision to have the radical procedureÂ andÂ be public about it, â€śabsolutely heroic.â€ť
+She mentioned her celebrity love was present for all of her medical procedures and surgeries at theÂ Pink Lotus Breast Center.Â He has, in turn, recently called her decision to have the radical procedureÂ andÂ be public about it, â€śabsolutely heroic.â€ť

-While it seems Brad agreed with Angelinaâ€™s choice, that isnâ€™t always the case.
-Sometimes, a spouse or partner has a harder time accepting the otherâ€™s decision to have a procedure whether it be preventative, corrective or plastic surgery.
-They might feel the timing isnâ€™t right, or the surgery isnâ€™t necessary.
+Sometimes a spouse or partner has a harder time accepting the otherâ€™s decision to have a procedure whether it be preventative, corrective, or plastic surgery.
+They might feel the timing isnâ€™t right or the surgery isnâ€™t necessary.
 In order to be supportive and give unconditional love, a partner might have to put his own needs and judgments aside the way PittÂ has clearly done.

-That might require some work on your part, if you are the one offering the support.
-Being there for your partner not only means in a hands-on physical way, but also an emotional one.
+That might require some work on your part if you are the one offering the support.
+Being there for your partner in a relationship and love not only means in a hands-on physical way, but also an emotional one.
 There is no question that this sort of thing can be very disruptive.
-Say, for example, that you both usually share the responsibilities of the household â€” you take out the trash and walk the dog, and he or she cooks and gets the kids off to school.
+Say, for example, that you both usually share the responsibilities of the household â€” you take out the trash and walk the dog, and he/she cooks and gets the kids off to school.
 Now, as your partner recovers, it is likely that all those tasks might fall to you.
 On an emotional level, the person who had the surgery might be irritable, upset, short-tempered and, at times, reactive and even lash out at you.
 If you can remember that your partner may be feeling vulnerable, helpless and out of control, it might help you understand where she/he is coming from, and then you wonâ€™t take it personally and get into arguments.
 Realizing the distress doesnâ€™t stem from you can go a long way in helping you navigate the terrain of a caregiver and help you remain supportive throughout.

 Related:Â What Your Kids Learn From Your Marriage

 Know that the upheaval and distress will be time-limited and your recovering partner will get better.
-Things will go back to normal at some point â€” hopefully soon.
+Things in the relationship and love will go back to normal at some point â€” hopefully soon.
 Remind yourself that, in the end, this will be better for everyone.
 Remaining positive during the recovery period will be good for both of you and get you through it with greater ease.
-Bradâ€™s words and support are an excellent example of what to do if you find yourself in a similar situation.
+Pittâ€™s words and support for his celebrity love are an excellent example of what to do if you find yourself in a similar situation.
 The HollywoodÂ couple seems to have their priorities in place as they do what they must to build a long and healthy life together.
 With that goal in mind, being supportive is easier.